|Founders:||Bernard Tse and Sam Weng|

 Two years later, in 2016, the company officially rebranded itself as Lucid Motors.
 That same year, plans were announced to construct Lucid’s $700 million AMP-1 manufacturing plant in Casa Grande, Arizona.

 Throughout the next few years, Lucid focused on building their factory, acquiring additional funding, and engineering and testing of their first vehicle, the Lucid Air.

 Lucid’s AMP-1 Manufacturing Factory

 Lucid names their flagship factory AMP-1 after the acronym for Advanced Manufacturing Plant.
-The factory is planned to be developed in phases, where phase 1 completed in November of 2020.
+The factory will be developed in phases, with phase 1 completed in November 2020.
 The phased approach and design of the manufacturing plant allow Lucid to scale their factory as demand and production increase, allowing the EV company to meet future demands.